tom-chate/Chate-s-Parson-Puzzles/parsons/passwords-condition-controlled.md

 title: "Password Checker: Conditional Controlled"
 ---
 <p class="task-description">
-An algorithm is used to ensure a password is at least 7 characters in length.
-The user is repeatedly asked to enter a password until it is longer than 7 characters.​

-A counter is used to count how many attempts it took to create a "strong" password.
-The counter and allowed password is outputted.
+ Ask the user to input how many GCSE’s they have.
+They should then be allowed to enter a result for each GCSE grade.
+The computer should work out how many points they have got (9=9, 8=8, 7=7 etc).
+If their total score is 40 or over it should output ‘You can go to the sixth form’.
+If they their score between 35 and 39 it should output ‘A discussion is needed.
+Otherwise, it should say ‘Sorry not enough points.’

 Drag or shuffle the blocks of code in the practice problems below.
 Remember to indent where appropriate by dragging blocks to the right.